pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 ++++++++++

 The code will automatically assign edges to each slit on the detector.
-This includes using inform from the slitmask design recorded in the FITS file, as described in :doc:`../dev/slitmask_ids`
+This includes using information from the slitmask design recorded in the FITS file, as described in :doc:`../dev/slitmask_ids`

 Here is a zoom-in screen shot from the first tab in the `ginga`_